jvpreis/bakery-app-starter-flow-spring/README.md

 `mvn spring-boot:run` or just `mvn`

-Wait for the application to start
+Wait for the application to start s

 Open http://localhost:8080/ to view the application.